quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part31_Conclusions.md

 :p How does Emphatic-TD(λ) ensure flexibility?
 ??x
-Emphatic-TD(λ) ensures flexibility by allowing state-dependent \( \lambda \) values, which can vary over time.
+Emphatic-TD(λ) ensures flexibility by allowing state-dependent $\lambda$ values, which can vary over time.
 This adaptability makes it suitable for various learning scenarios where different levels of discounting and bootstrapping are required.

 :p How does Emphatic-TD(λ) handle memory efficiency?
 ??x